memfault/interrupt/_drafts/unit-testing-basics.md

 For example, a flash storage module may call an `analytics_inc()` function to record the number of writes, a `watchdog_feed()` function during a large flash erase operation, and `timer_schedule()` to help defragment the flash later in the future.
-If we are testing only the flash K/V store, We _do not_ want to include the analytics, watchdog, and timer source files into our unit test.
+If we are testing only the flash key/value store, we _do not_ want to include the analytics, watchdog, and timer source files into our unit test.

 That brings us to a few best practices to follow, especially when writing unit tests for complex and entangled code.